-Implications Relevant to proposals Y/N Details and proposed measures to address Legal/Governance Y The elements set out in paragraph 2.2 cover the requirements of the Local Government Act 2003, the CIPFA Prudential Code, the CIPFA Treasury Management Code, the Department for Communities and Local Government (DCLG) Investment Guidance and the DCLG MRP Guidance.
+Implications Relevant Details and proposed measures to address Implications to Details and proposed measures to dualess proposals Y/N Legal/Governance Y The elements set out in paragraph 2.2 cover the requirements of the Local Government Act 2003, the CIPFA Prudential Code, the CIPFA Treasury Management Code, the Department for Communities and Local Government (DCLG) Investment Guidance and the DCLG MRP Guidance.
 It is within the Terms of Reference of the Audit Committee to scrutinise the Treasury Management Strategy.
-Financial Y Good financial management and administration underpins the entire strategy.
+Financial Υ Good financial management and administration underpins the entire strategy.
 The budget for investment income for 2018/19 is £123,000.
 A stretched income target of a further £25,000 is being set.

-As at $31/3/17$ (Balance Sheet position), the Council had £29.175 million in investments.
+As at 31/3/17 (Balance Sheet position), the Council had £29.175 million in investments.
 See comments in Appendix H regarding the investment of £1.5 million into CCLA.

-Risk Υ The security risk is the risk of failure of a counterparty.
+Risk Y The security risk is the risk of failure of a counterparty.
 The liquidity risk is that there are liquidity constraints that affect the interest rate performance.
 The yield risk is regarding the volatility of interest rates/inflation.
 The Council has adopted the CIPFA Code Of Practice for Treasury Management and produces an Annual Treasury Management Strategy and Investment Strategy in accordance with CIPFA guidelines.
-The Council engages a Treasury Management advisor and a prudent view is always taken regarding future interest rate movements.
-Investment interest income is reported quarterly to
+The Council engages a Treasury Management

+advisor and a prudent view is always taken regarding future interest rate movements.
+Investment interest income is reported quarterly to SLT and the Executive as part of budget reports

-Comprehensive Im nact Assess SLT and the Executive as part of budget reports
+Comprehensive Im pact Assess ment Implications

-Comprehensive Im N N/a

-Equality and Diversity ,
+Equality and Diversity N N/a

 Safeguarding N N/a

-Community N N/a

-Safety, Crime and Disorder
+Community Safety, Crime and Disorder N N/a

 Health, Safety and Wellbeing N N/a

 Other implications N none